telerik/ajax-docs/controls/htmlchart/data-binding/dataset.md

 # DataSet

-This help article describes which properties to use to bind the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) to a **DataSet** and presents a code example.
+This help article describes which properties to use to bind the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) to a **DataSet** and presents a code example.
 You can bind a **RadHtmlChart** to a **DataSet** using the following properties:

 * **DataSourceID** in the main tag sets the declarative data source for the entire chart.
 You can use	the **DataSource** property for a programmatic data source if you create the connection in the code-behind.